Butcher of Mons: Carmelina Russo

-Russo, 42, disappeared on January 4, 1996.
-Her pelvis was discovered on January 21 in the Scheldt, in the department of Nord in France.
+Russo, 42, disappeared on 4 January 1996.
+Her pelvis was discovered on 21 January in the Scheldt, in the Nord department in France.

 Martine Bohn

-Bohn, 43, a former prostitute from France, went missing on July 21, 1996.
-That same month her bust was fished near Mons, in Haine.
+Bohn, 43, a former prostitute from France, went missing on 21 July 1996.
+That same month, her bust was fished out of the Haine near Mons.

 Jacqueline Leclercq

-Leclercq, 33, a mother of four children, went missing on December 22, 1996.
-Her arms and legs were found by a policeman on March 22, 1997, in one of the trash bags below the rue de Emile Vandervelde in Cuesmes.
+Leclercq, 33, a mother of four children, went missing on 22 December 1996.
+Her arms and legs were found by a policeman on 22 March 1997 in one of the trash bags below the rue Emile Vandervelde in Cuesmes.

 Nathalie Godart

 Godart, 21, disappeared in March 1997.
 Her bust was found in the Haine.

 Begonia Valencia

 Valencia, 37, disappeared from her home in Frameries in the summer of 1997.
 Her skull was found in Hyon.

 The investigation

 A special investigation cell, called the Corpus cell, was created to solve the murders, headed by magistrate Pierre Pilette.
 However, since the beginning of the investigation, the cell reported that it was lacking staff due to the case being considered "local".
-Since 2007, the cell consisted of only four investigators.
+Since 2007, the cell has consisted of only four investigators.